RamiAwar/dataline/README.md

 But you can still influence the direction we go in.
 We're building this for you, so you have the biggest say.

 ## Feature Support
-- [x] Broad DB support: Postgres, MySQL, Snowflake, CSV, SQLite, and more
+- [x] Broad DB support: Postgres, MySQL, Snowflake, CSV, SQLite, sas7bdat and more
 - [x] Generating and executing SQL from natural language
 - [x] Ability to modify SQL results, save them, and re-run
 - [x] Better support for explorative questions
-- [x] Querying data files like CSV, SQLite (more connection types)
+- [x] Querying data files like CSV, SQLite, sas7bdat (more connection types)
 - [x] Charting via natural language
 - [x] Modifying chart queries and re-rendering/refreshing charts